gen-angry/Linux-commands-in-MS-DOS/README.md

-# 'Linux Commands' for MSDOS batch files
+# 'Linux Commands' in MS-DOS

-This is a set of simple batch files that you can copy into your DOS folder to 'replicate' common Linux commands.
+This is a set of simple files that you can copy into your DOS folder to 'replicate' common Linux commands.

 I got tired of typing them in my retro MS-DOS rig only to be greeted with `Bad command or file name`.